kvdufresne/Black-Lives-Matter-Murals/index.md

 ### [The System is Backwards](https://slowlooking.cogapp.com/?image=https://storiiies-images.cogapp.com/iiif/2/1611680029479IMG3412edit.ptif)

 Mural in downtown Raleigh, NC reading: "BLM.
 The system is backwards.
 Rebuild the world for the meek."

-Title: "BLM.
-The system is backwards.
-Rebuild the world for the meek."

 Date: 2021-01-16